LAN party

-Small LAN parties
+Small parties

 Usually, smaller LAN parties consist of people bringing their computers over to each other's houses to host and play multiplayer games.

 These are sometimes established between small groups of friends, and hosted at a central location or one that is known to all participants.
 Such events are often organized quickly with little planning, and some overnight events, with some stretching into days (or even weeks).
 Because of the small number of players, games are usually played on small levels and/or against bots.

-A small LAN party requires either a network switch, with enough ports to accommodate all the players, or if all the computers have Wi-Fi capability, an ad hoc network may be set up.
-This allows two or more computers to connect over a wireless connection, thereby eliminating the need for a wired network, a fair amount of power, and suitable surfaces for all the computers.
+If the venue lacks Wi-Fi, an ad hoc network may be set up, thereby eliminating the need for a wired network.
 Providing refreshments is often also a duty of the host, though guests are usually asked to contribute.
 In larger parties where participants may not all know each other personally, an entry fee may even be charged.
 Another tradition of some small groups is to purchase large amounts of fast food for consumption over many days.
-Many LAN participants will also bring food or drink to consume over the course of the party—though they can be held at any hour, many LAN parties begin late in the evening and run through the next morning, making energy drinks a popular choice.
+Many LAN participants will also bring food or drinks to consume over the course of the party—though they can be held at any hour, many LAN parties begin late in the evening and run through the next morning, making energy drinks a popular choice.

 When some of the participants cannot be present or when merging a few LAN parties together, VPN software such as Hamachi can be used to arrange computers over the Internet so they appear to be on the same LAN.